NBA G League: NBA G League (2017–present)

-In the 2017–18 season, the D-League entered into a multi-year partnership with Gatorade and announced it would be rebranded as the NBA Gatorade League, which was officially shortened to "NBA G League" prior to the season.
-It also continued its membership changes with the relocation of the Erie BayHawks to Lakeland, Florida, as the Lakeland Magic, a new Erie BayHawks franchise; and expansions in the Agua Caliente Clippers in Ontario, California (now known as the Ontario Clippers); the Memphis Hustle in Southaven, Mississippi; and the Wisconsin Herd in Oshkosh, Wisconsin.
-The Los Angeles D-Fenders would also re-brand to the South Bay Lakers.
+Before the 2017–18 season, Gatorade paid the D-League to rename itself the NBA Gatorade League, which was officially shortened to "NBA G League" before the season.
+The league moved the Erie BayHawks to Lakeland, Florida, as the Lakeland Magic, a new Erie BayHawks franchise.
+It added the Agua Caliente Clippers in Ontario, California (now the San Diego Clippers); the Memphis Hustle in Southaven, Mississippi; and the Wisconsin Herd in Oshkosh, Wisconsin.
+The Los Angeles D-Fenders were renamed the South Bay Lakers.

-In December 2017, the NBA and the live streaming website Twitch announced that they would broadcast G League games on Twitch.
-Games have also been aired on the ESPN Plus subscription service.
+In December 2017, the NBA and the live-streaming website Twitch announced that they would broadcast G League games on Twitch.
+Games have also been aired on the ESPN+ subscription service.

-For the 2019–20 season, the G League will begin to offer select contracts to players that are not yet eligible to enter the NBA Draft.
-Since 2006, players that are not at least nineteen years old by the end of the calendar year have been ineligible, creating what became known as the "one-and-done" rule where players joined a college basketball team for one season and would then leave for the NBA.
-The new select contract is to be an alternative for players who do not want to or cannot attend a college, worth up to $125,000 for a season.
+For the 2019–20 season, the G League began to offer select contracts to players who are not yet eligible to enter the NBA draft.
+Since 2006, players must be at least 19 years old by the end of the calendar year, creating what became known as the one-and-done rule where players would play one season of college basketball and then leave for the NBA.
+The new select contract was an alternative for players who do not want to or cannot attend a college, with players earning up to $125,000 per season.
 The league launched its prospects team, the NBA G League Ignite, in 2020.
+The G-League Ignite team folded after the 2023–24 season.

 Following the COVID-19 pandemic-curtailed 2019–20 season, the G League postponed the start of the following season.
 In January 2021, the league announced it would play all games at Walt Disney World in Orlando, Florida, using the same isolation bubble as the 2020 NBA Bubble.
-Many teams opted out of participation, with 17 of the 28 teams from the 2019–20 season plus the new Ignite prospects team choosing to take part in the abbreviated bubble season beginning in February 2021.
+Many teams opted out of participation, with only 17 of the 28 teams from the 2019–20 season plus the new Ignite prospects team choosing to take part in the abbreviated bubble season beginning in February 2021.